List of England cricket captains: Test match captains

 This is a list of cricketers who have captained the England women's cricket team for at least one women's Test match.
-The table of results is complete to the away Test against Austrlia in January 2025.
+The table of results is complete to the home Test against India in July 2026.
 Where a player has a dagger (†) next to a Test match series in which she captained at least one Test, that denotes that player was captain for a minor proportion in a series.